 Want your kids to do better than you financially?
 Want them to keep a budget and invest in their future?
 Financial education is key.

-A 2018 National Financial Capability Study found financial education correlated with good financial behavior like saving more, spending less than you earn, and less likely to overdraw their checking account.
-It reported, “49 percent of respondents who received more than 10 hours of financial education report spending less than they earn, compared to 36% among those who received less than 10 hours.”
+A 2018 National Financial Capability Study found financial education correlated with good financial behavior like saving more, spending less than you earn, and being less likely to overdraw a checking account.
+It reported, “49% of respondents who received more than 10 hours of financial education report spending less than they earn, compared to 36% among those who received less than 10 hours.”

-While it’s never too late to learn, the earlier you learn better money habits, the greater the long-term impact.
-That’s why we've compiled money methods to teach your kids about money at every age.
+While it’s never too late to learn, the earlier you learn financial literacy, the greater the long-term impact.
+That’s why we've compiled money methods to teach your kids about finances at every age.

-However, kids start learning the moment they are born.
-Initially, this learning is imitation-based, like following a parent’s lead to smile, track objects, and say their first words.
+Kids start learning the moment they are born.
+Initially, this learning is imitation based, like following a parent’s lead to smile, track objects, and say their first words.
 Whether you know it or not, they are learning and picking up your habits.